Long Island Rail Road, America’s largest commuter railroad, is on strike

 “After two days of round-the-clock negotiations, parties were unable to reach a deal,” said Kevin Sexton, vice president of the Brotherhood of Locomotive Engineers and Trainmen, and spokesperson for the unions.

-The unions are seeking the first raise for their members since 2022, a period that saw some of the highest cost-of-living increases in decades in one of the nation’s most expensive markets.

 While the strike started at 12:01 a.m.
 ET on Saturday, it will be most severely felt on Monday when nearly 300,000 commuters make their way in and out of the city.
-The Metropolitan Transportation Authority, which operates the railroad, said Friday afternoon that the limited bus service it will offer can accommodate only about 13,000 riders in the morning and another 13,000 in the evening.
+The MTA, which operates the railroad, said Friday afternoon that the limited bus service it will offer can accommodate only about 13,000 riders in the morning and another 13,000 in the evening.

 The MTA is urging customers to work from home, avoid non-essential travel and give extra time no matter what form of transportation they take into the city.

-While weekends have far fewer passengers than weekdays, this weekend can expect an uptick in off-peak service.
+While weekends have far fewer passengers than weekdays, this weekend was expecting to see an uptick of passengers during off-peak service.
 The Mets and the Yankees, New York’s two baseball teams, play each other Saturday and Sunday at the Mets’ Citi Field, which is served by the LIRR.

 But the nation’s largest commuter railroad doesn’t pose the same risk to the economy as the freight railroads.
 And Congress didn’t act in 2025 when the engineers’ union at New Jersey Transit, which had 100,000 daily commuters, went on strike for three days.